secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ```

 To get a list of commit messages made thus far, type **git log**.
-This will show the user's information and the commit message (in this case "Add a README to the project"):
+This will show the user's information and the commit message (in this case "Add a LICENSE to the project"):

 ```
 $ git log